ablwr/ablwr.github.io/_posts/2022-06-09-aura-reader-for-two.md

 )
 ```

 Okay, those are some of my quick notes!
-Hope you [enjoy](https://aura-reader-for-two.vercel.app/) and please [let me know](https://github.com/ablwr/aura-reader-for-two) of any awkward bugs you find -- I'm sure there are PLENTY because I've barely tested it myself!
+Hope you [enjoy](https://aura-reader-for-two.vercel.app/) and please [let me know](https://github.com/ablwr/aura-reader-for-two) of any awkward bugs you find -- I'm sure there are PLENTY because side projects are for fun and I quit as soon as it's not fun!

 ![aura](/images/aura-mobile.jpg)